 Today, it stands as a museum displaying hand-painted murals, artifacts of the royal family, the pictorial depiction of the evolution of the kingdom like the first postal stamps, currency, traditional costumes.

 Paradesi Synagogue and Jew Town -

 Its a traveler's delight to walk around these streets while witnessing old treasured artifacts of brass and shopping for various Indian spices.
-The area exhibits many art cafes which has collection of treasured artifacts and is a walk into a medieval flea market .
+The area exhibits many art cafes that have a collection of treasured artifacts.
+It is a walk into a medieval flea market.

 We also explored the Kochi Police Museum and an Antiques Museum traversing through the lanes of Jew Town.

-One of the few surviving Jew Synagogues in Kochi is the Paradesi Synagogue constructed in 1568 which is functional till date and attracts many tourists to Jew .
-We couldn't view the interiors of the Synagogue because we visited on a Saturday when its closed.
+One of the few surviving Jew Synagogues in Kochi is the Paradesi Synagogue constructed in 1568 which is functional to date and attracts many tourists to Jew .
+We couldn't view the interiors of the Synagogue because we visited on a Saturday when it is closed.

 Preserved Cemeteries -

 Fort Kochi has still preserved the Dutch cemetery which has over a hundred gravestones of the Dutch community who ruled Kochi for 130 years.
 Their gravestones are tomb shaped like the 18th and 19th-century Dutch architecture and the cemetery is guarded by stone walls making it inaccessibly to the public.
 However one can peep through the gate just to have a view.
 This is next to the St. Francis Church and is looked after by the Churches of South India.